Like us on Facebook

 Domagoj Valjak

 Along with Leonardo da Vinci, Michelangelo is praised as one of the greatest artists of the High Renaissance.
+Michaelangelo is one of the three major artists that were most prominent during the period, alongside Leonardo Da Vinci and Raphael.

 He was a prodigy who excelled in architecture, sculpture, painting and even poetry.
 His career was extremely prolific, and during his lifetime he earned the nickname “Il Divino,” or “the divine one.”

 Michelangelo’s career started when he was 14 years old.
 He lived in Florence, and his father was initially reluctant to allow him to pursue the career of an artist.
-Still, at the age of 13, he became an apprentice of the famous painter Domenico Ghirlandaio.
+Still, at the age of 13, he became an apprentice to the famous painter Domenico Ghirlandaio.

 A year later, Michelangelo’s talent was recognized by Florence’s most famous art patron, Lorenzo de Medici, so Michelangelo moved to the Medici residence where he studied, surrounded by the most talented artists of the time.